 If you’ve set your mind on buying a mountain bike, then congratulations.
 You are already through with one of the more perplexing decisions: selecting which one’s more suitable for you between a mountain bike and a road bike.

-However, to make a sound purchase of trails mountain bike, you have to familiarize yourself with a few terminologies.
+However, to make a sound purchase of trails mountain bikes, you have to familiarize yourself with a few terminologies.
 These are all related to each other.
 Therefore, they won’t be anything daunting once you start to get a hold of them.

 So we suggest you read the Buying Guide at the end to learn about different types of mountain bikes.
 It will ensure the best value of your money after the purchase.